 This biography provides a good overview of Mr. Bergh’s struggle with changing the way society looks and treats its animals.
 It reinforces a lesson of perseverance in the face of resistance.
 Mr. Bergh endured years of humiliating articles and cartoons in newspapers as well as ridicule and mocking.
 But he continued to work without fail.
 Through his life we can learn to fight for what we believe in, and know that it is okay to go home, have a good cry and get back up the next day and do it all again.
 If you are in animal rescue and need encouragement, want something uplifting and very quick to read (I read it in about 3 hours), consider this book.
 It may have you reenergized to get out and fight the good fight.

 We read this book as a part of the Summer Reading Challenge!

-Click on the logo to go to our SRC 2016 page!
+Click on the author’s & illustrator’s names to go to their respective websites!

 Jackson Galaxy & Kate Benjamin